30+ Best Indie Horror Movies of All Time [Reviewed for 2023]

 Psychological Thrills & Chills

 The indie horror genre is no stranger to psychological thrillers that keep audiences on the edge of their seats.
-These films delve into the human psyche, exploring complex emotions and dark themes while delivering spine-chilling scares.
+These films look at the human psyche, exploring complex emotions and dark themes while delivering spine-chilling scares.

 Goodnight Mommy (2014): A Tale of Adaptation and Psychological Terror